 Skin Health Benefits

 Collagen is the most abundant protein in the skin, making up 75-80% of skin.
 Collagen and elastin are responsible for warding off wrinkles and fine lines.
-Red and near-infrared light increases the production of collagen, which serves the skin's overall health.
+Red and near-infrared light increase the production of collagen, which serves the skin's overall health.

-CELLULAR ENERGY & BLOOD OXYGENATION
+INCREASED CELLULAR ENERGY & TISSUE OXYGENATION

 2. A. Wunsch and K. Matuschka, “A Controlled Trial to Determine the Efficacy of Red and Near-Infrared Light Treatment in Patient Satisfaction, Reduction of Fine Lines, Wrinkles, Skin Roughness, and Intradermal Collagen Density Increase.”
 Photomedicine and Laser Surgery.
 Feb 2014; 32(2), 2014.